-Portfolio performance in FY20 was good but the EAI stock price did not reflect these strong underlying returns.
-We are committed to reducing the discount to NTA and look forward continued engagement with EAI shareholders in the year ahead.
+Portfolio performance in FY21 was good but the EAI stock price did not reflect these strong underlying returns.
+We therefore remain committed to reducing the discount to NTA and look forward continued engagement with EAI shareholders in the year ahead.